DoneSaaS/types/README.md

-# DynamicIdeas Type Definitions
+# DoneSaaS Type Definitions

-This package contains type definitions for the DynamicIdeas project.
-It is designed to be used with Deno.
+This package contains type definitions for the DoneSaaS project.

 ## Installation